Banked human milk: What you need to know

 How much does human banked milk cost?

-Can you give your baby formula?
+Can I give my baby formula?

 If giving your baby banked human milk is not your choice, formula is available.
 Talk with your baby’s health care provider about what formula is best for your baby.